JeroenVanB/LAMAS/index.md

 ### Game implementation

 The game is made in Python (with pygame), using an MVC pattern and a object oriented approach.
 In _game_model.py_, all the logic of the game is handled.
 The classes _Player_, _Deck_ and _Card_ facilitate an easy implementation of the logic.
-The class _Player_ is extended by different types of agents, such as _RandomAgent_ (which plays random cards), _GeedyAgent_ (which plays the highest cards) and _GreedyKripkeAgent_ (discussed below).
+The class _Player_ is extended by different types of agents, such as _RandomAgent_ (which plays random cards), _GreedyAgent_ (which plays the highest cards) and _GreedyKripkeAgent_ (discussed below).

 ### Kripke implementation